wrk2bike/dad-agent/README.md

   -H "Content-Type: application/json" \
   -H "X-Amzn-Bedrock-AgentCore-Runtime-Session-Id: $(uuidgen)$(uuidgen)" \
   -d '{"prompt": "Got any jokes about chickens?"}'

+# Not a joke request - the model should skip the tool entirely
+curl -s -X POST "$(terraform output -raw invoke_url)" \
+  -H "Authorization: Bearer $TOKEN" \
+  -H "Content-Type: application/json" \
+  -H "X-Amzn-Bedrock-AgentCore-Runtime-Session-Id: $(uuidgen)$(uuidgen)" \
+  -d '{"prompt": "Hi, how are you?"}'
 ```

 Note: `X-Amzn-Bedrock-AgentCore-Runtime-Session-Id` must be at least 33 characters —